 - If you make a mistake, own up to it – quickly and humbly.
 The mistake will eventually be forgotten – your reaction to it won't be.

 - Bad shit happens.
 In the face of any crisis, ask yourself “will I give a shit in two years?” – 99% of the time I've looked back after two years in hindsight, the answer has been no and a lot of my time, emotion and energy went wasted.

-I’ve still got a shitload to learn.
+I've still got a shitload to learn.
 You do too.
 So does Warren Buffet.
-None of us are a “finished piece” and never will be.
+None of us is a “finished piece” and never will be.

 “You live and learn.
 At any rate, you live.” ~ Douglas Adams

 Please note – I use affiliate links on this site.
 This means I might earn a commission if you click on a link and sign up for something.

 Great list; I agree with it all.
 Only one I’d add for myself is that the one about the definition of insanity is doing the same thing over and over and expecting different results?
 That’s really really true.
 I got dents in my forehead from it.